Here’s How You Can Estimate the Construction Cost of Your Dream Home

 This awe-inspiring, luxuriously rustic home has 3 bedrooms, 3 full bathrooms, and a half bath.
 Among its many desirable features is a vaulted ceiling in the Great Room with massive timbers.
 Click here to learn how much this beautiful home will cost to build.

 You will receive your personalized Cost-to-Build Report just two business days after purchase.
 You will also receive 24/7 online access to your budget to change or update it for 30 days after purchase.

 Plus, you can download your Startbuild Cost to Build Report at any time during that 30-day period, so you can share it with others, print it out, and refer back to it in the future.

 These first two pages of a 5-page Cost-to-Build Report for a 1536-square-foot Ranch style home demonstrate the typical level of detail you can expect from the estimating software.
 The online version of the report, to which you can make changes and update choices you've made – and create hard copies as well – is available for 30 days.

 When you purchase the Startbuild Cost to Build Report, you'll get a customized quote estimate based on the actual house plan, your location, your finish choices, and even sweat equity contributions.
 It gives you the best possible glimpse into a realistic budget.

-StartBuild Cost-to-Build Report costs $29.95 per plan, but because it’s a no-risk offer, it’s a great investment: if you order one, and let us know about the order when you purchase a house plan, $29.95 will be deducted from your plan order.
+StartBuild Cost-to-Build Report costs $29.95 per plan, but because it’s a no-risk offer, it’s a great investment: if you order one and let us know about the order when you purchase a house plan, $29.95 will be deducted from your plan order.
 (Limit of one $29.95 credit per complete plan package order.
-Cannot be combined with other offers.
-Does not apply to study set purchases.
+It cannot be combined with other offers.
+It does not apply to study set purchases.
 Credit typically takes 2-3 business days to show up in your account).

 Frequently Asked Questions